 Reasonable period of time.
 What constitutes a "reasonable period of time" depends on the facts and circumstances of your situation.
-However, regardless of those facts and circumstances, actions that take place within the time specified in the following list will be treated as taking place within a reasonable period of time.
+However, regardless of the facts and circumstances, actions that take place within the times specified in the following list will be treated as taking place within a reasonable period of time.

-- 1. You receive an advance within 30 days of the time you have an expense. - 2.
-You adequately account for your expenses within 60 days after they were paid or incurred. - 3.
-You return any excess reimbursement within 120 days after the expense was paid or incurred. - 4.
-You are given a periodic statement (at least quarterly) that asks you to either return or adequately account for outstanding advances and you comply within 120 days of the statement.
+- You receive an advance within 30 days of the time you have an expense. - You adequately account for your expenses within 60 days after they were paid or incurred. - You return any excess reimbursement within 120 days after the expense was paid or incurred. - You are given a periodic statement (at least quarterly) that asks you to either return or adequately account for outstanding advances and you comply within 120 days of the statement.

 Excess reimbursement.
 This includes any amount you are paid (including advances and allowances) that is more than the moving expenses that you adequately accounted for to your employer within a reasonable period of time.
-See Returning excess reimbursements, next, for information on how to handle these excess amounts.